 If they have omitted certain parts of your income, then they need to fit it.
 Every week that you wait to call a Georgia workers comp lawyer is another week you are losing money.
 It is hard enough to survive on 2/3 of your normal wages.
 The last thing you want is to have that amount reduced even further.

-We suggest that you contact our office so you can schedule your free, initial consultation.
 We offer all new clients the chance to meet with one of our Atlanta workers comp attorneys for free.
 This gives you a chance to find out if your case is worth pursuing.
 It also gives our attorneys a chance to see if they want to take you on as a new client.